Kavihk/HR-PowerBi-Dashboard/README.md

 # HR-PowerBi-Dashboard
-I developed a comprehensive dashboard, using excel data .
+Developed a comprehensive HR dashboard, using excel data .
 This process involed serveral stages like, collecting data ,cleaning, storting and data visualization

 ## Project Objective